RikFerreira/ortelius/README.md

 ### Structure

+Each document has a complex dictionary with attributes extracted from the relational model centered in the reference layer.
+You can access all the attributes of the reference layer by calling the attribute name.
+Other dimenions are stores as dictionaries at the first level of the context dictionary, so:

+- Context
+  - `global`
+  - `layer name`
+  - `feature_obj`: QgsFeature object
+  - `feature_id`: Feature ID (equivalent of `$id` in QGIS expression)
+  - `feature_wkt`: Feature geometry as well-known text
+  - `feature_geojson`: Feature geometry as GeoJSON string
+  - `feature_extent`: QgsRectangle of the feature extent
+  - `feature_centroid`: QgsPointXY object of the feature centroid
+  - All the attributes of the feature
+  - `related layer name`

 ### Filters

 Filters are custom functions designed to extend the capabilities of the DOCX reports.
 Here is a list of the custom filters implemented by this plugin: